Further Maths A Level

 Why choose this course?

-Further Maths is challenging, but lots of individual support is available because the classes are small.
+Further Maths is difficult, but lots of individual support is available because the classes are relatively small.
 The main support is via drop-in workshops and detailed formative feedback throughout the year.

 Skills you'll gain